parrotbait/SWLogger/README.md

 Log.i("My message", "TAG", extra:123)
 ```

+Log levels available:

+* Verbose (Log.v)
+* Debug (Log.d)
+* Info (Log.i)
+* Warning (Log.w)
+* Error (Log.e)

 ## Filtering messages

+By default in release only warning messages are allowed though.
+In debug, debug messages are allowed.

-Set the log level for the app to warning (everything less than this will not be logged)
+Set the log level for the app to error (everything less than this will not be logged)
 ```
-Log.setLevel(level: .warning)
+Log.setLevel(level: .error)
 ```

 Filter logs by tag(s)